 Climate change is projected to mean higher temperatures, increased flooding, rising sea levels, changing rainfall patterns and more extreme storms.
-By 2050, maximum daily summer temperatures are projected to increase by 2.1 degrees.
+By 2050, maximum daily summer temperatures are projected to increase by 2.1 degrees (Source: Victoria's Climate Science Report 2019).

 Port Phillip is already experiencing the impacts of climate change.
-Since 1950, temperatures have increased 1.2 to 1.4 degrees, rainfall has decreased 10-20 cm and sea levels have risen 8-20 cm.
+Since 1950, temperatures have increased 1.2 to 1.4 degrees, rainfall has decreased 10-20 cm and sea levels have risen 8-20 cm (Source: Victoria's Climate Science Report 2019).

-- Action is crucial as climate change is predicted to have impacts for everyone in our community with vulnerable members most affected.
-Our community can expect heat-related health issues, hotter urban spaces, power outages and increased power bills. - Extreme weather events will impact community safety and property and we can expect disruption to businesses, services and tourism.
-Water and air quality will be affected and our community will have reduced access to quality open spaces and the Bay. - City of Port Phillip declared a climate emergency in 2019, recognising that as climate change is a global challenge, everyone must play their part.
+Action is crucial as climate change is predicted to cause more heat-related health issues, particularly for the most vulnerable people in our community, hotter urban spaces, disruption to transport and services, power outages and increased power bills.

+The City of Port Phillip declared a climate emergency in 2019, recognising that as climate change is a global challenge, everyone must play their part.
 We are reducing our own emissions and preparing our City and community for a changing environment.

 This requires investment in our assets, changing how we deliver our services and working with our community and partners to mitigate and adapt to climate change.
-Residents and businesses are encouraged to take meaningful action to reduce their emissions and prepare for a changing climate.

 Port Phillip is located at the bottom of the Elster Creek and Yarra River catchments.
 Much of the City is less than three metres above sea level and is already prone to flooding.
 Sea level rise, increased severity and frequency of storms and more extreme rainfall are projected to result in increased likelihood of flooding of homes, businesses and Council buildings, roads and public spaces.
 We are also likely to see increased storm damage to private land and Council assets and increased erosion of our beaches, parks and buildings along the foreshore.
 Increased flooding and storms could result in safety risks, disruption to transport and services, reduced property values, increased insurance costs for Council and our community and loss of revenue for Council.

-Projections show reduced overall rainfall of 31 mm by 2030 and 61 mm by 2050.
+Projections show reduced overall rainfall of 31 mm by 2030 and 61 mm by 2050 (Source: Victoria's Climate Science Report 2019).
 This, combined with population growth, would put significant pressure on water supply security for our community and make it more difficult and expensive to maintain our green spaces.